UWB-ACM/CTCI/2020-01-Winter/2_string_manipulation/README.md

 For many entries, we can assume K is the average length, resulting in a total complexity of O(N * K log K).
 However, K can be treated as a constant if we take it as the average string length in our array.
-Then, N would be the best (greater) complexity indicator, resulting in complexity of O( N log N).
+Then, N would be the best (greater) complexity indicator, resulting in complexity of O( N ).

 Space Complexity: O(N)